UWFosterIT/uwsws/README.md

 # UW Student Web Service
 This implements almost all of the public and private [v4 UW Student Webservice endpoints](https://wiki.cac.washington.edu/display/SWS/Student+Web+Service+Client+Home+Page).
 It's designed to fetch the JSON endpoints and return a Hash.
 This gem has the capability to cache all web requests to assit with speedy development.

 ## Installation

-Install the restclient dependancy

-    $ gem install restclient

-Clone this repo

-    $ git clone git@github.com:UWFosterIT/uwsws.git
+    git clone git@github.com:UWFosterIT/uwsws.git

-Run the tests (create a cache directory, only do this once).
+    bundle install
+    rake build
+    rake install

+## Setup and Tests
 Make sure to delete /test/test_private_endpoints.rb if you are not authorized at those endpoints otherwise half the tests will fail.
+Change the ``cache`` symlink to point a valid path or create a directory for it like below.

-    $ rm cache
+    rm cache
-    $ mkdir cache
+    mkdir cache
-    $ rake

-Build and install

-    $ rake build
-    $ rake install
+    rake

 ## Usage
 Basic example below gives you hash of term data for winter 2013

     require 'uw_student_webservice'